riganti/dotvvm-docs/Pages/concepts/dothtml-markup/common-control-properties.md

 You can see that the `class` attribute has been added to the output, and the `placeholder` attribute was translated to Knockout JS `attr` binding.

 > DotVVM allows to compose multiple CSS classes or inline styles on one element.
-See [Class Attribute](/docs/tutorials/basics-class-attribute/{branch}) for more information.
+See [Combine CSS classes and styles](combine-css-classes-and-styles) for more information.

-## Form Controls
+## Enable or disable form controls

 DotVVM also adds a property `FormControls.Enabled` which can enabled or disable all form controls in the element.
 The controls may override this property by setting their own `Enabled` property.